jan-martinek/me/hugo/content/archive/wpub-reaction/index.md

 The docs, references, and specs are just a few of the print-based formats already made obsolete by their much easier-to-use digital alternatives: documentation generators with support for easy versioning *and* Q&A sites such as [Stack Overflow] or [Quora].

-Next-book is adopting the static generator process and similarly tries to produce a book: focusing on delivering a better experience for readers of non-fiction, novels, long reads, fan-fiction, etc.
+Next-book is adopting the static generator process and similarly tries to produce a book: focusing on delivering a better experience for readers of non-fiction, novels, long reads, fan-fiction, scientific literature, etc.

 [#eprdctn]: https://twitter.com/search?q=%23eprdctn&src=typd
 [charter]: http://idpf.org/epub/30/wg-charter